Mastero-konnect1/Mastero-Konnect-V1/README.md

 ## About the Project

-Mastero Konnect is a comprehensive mentorship platform designed to bridge the gap between ambitious learners and experienced professionals.
+Innov Karo is a comprehensive mentorship platform designed to bridge the gap between ambitious learners and experienced professionals.
 The platform leverages artificial intelligence to create meaningful mentor-mentee relationships, providing personalized guidance, structured learning paths, and professional development opportunities.

 ### What Makes Us Different